nsqio/nsq/_posts/2013-01-01-building_client_libraries.md

 Although optional, using `nsqlookupd` greatly reduces the amount of configuration required to maintain and scale a large distributed NSQ cluster.

-When a client uses `nsqlookupd` for discovery, the client library should manage the process of polling all `nsqlookupd` instances for an up-to-date set of `nsqd` producers and should manage the connections to those producers.
+When a consumer uses `nsqlookupd` for discovery, the client library should manage the process of polling all `nsqlookupd` instances for an up-to-date set of `nsqd` producers and should manage the connections to those producers.

 Querying an `nsqlookupd` instance is straightforward.
-Perform an HTTP request to the lookup endpoint with a query parameter of the topic the client is attempting to discover (i.e.
+Perform an HTTP request to the lookup endpoint with a query parameter of the topic the consumer is attempting to discover (i.e.
 `/lookup?topic=clicks`).
 The response format is JSON:

 {% highlight json %}